cr-0w/drakali/README.md

 ![alt text](/screenshots/neofetch.png)

 ## Credits 💖
-None of this would be possible besides the colourscheme maintainers/creators themselves:</br>
+None of this would be possible without the colourscheme maintainers/creators themselves:</br>
 @[dracula](https://github.com/dracula)